punchcode-fullstack/student-resources/pacing/summer2021/jsOutline.draft.md

 # Functions: IIFE
 * discuss the IIFE pattern
+* mention polyfills that will be examined more closely later

 # Hoisting
 * explain hoisting and how we already know what it is b/c we learned how the compiler works